Meetem/PointerLibSharp/README.md

 // Sets new length to the string and returns previous int SetLength(this string str, int newLengthInChars);

+// Calculated the length of Unicode-16 null-terminated string, returns the number of symbols. int UnicodeNullTerminatedLength(ushort* dataUnicode16, int maxReadBytes);
 ```

 My blog post about pointers in C#: